Recovery Worker (Crisis Services) Ref: 18/120

 - £19,067.28* (Pro rata for 22.5 hours per week) (with progression up to £19,577.28)

 Do you have an understanding of mental health issues or experience of working in mental health?
 Would you like to be part of an organisation that counts on the professionalism, insight, expertise and passion of its staff to inspire individual recovery for the people they work with?
 Then join us as a Recovery Worker.

-**The advertised salary includes sleep in shift payments; the postholder will be required to work approximately 4 sleep in shifts per month at £75 per shift.
+The postholder will be required to work (upon average) 4 sleep ins per month at £62.64 per sleep in equating to an additional £3,257 per annum.

-Subsequent salary progression up to a maximum of £20,670 (inclusive of sleep ins) will apply to this post, subject to the post holder meeting the eligibility and performance criteria.
+*Subsequent salary progression up to a maximum of £11,746.37 (Pro rata of £19,577.28) (inclusive of sleep ins) will apply to this post, subject to the post holder meeting the eligibility and performance criteria.

 So, get inspired today.
 Visit our website and take the first steps towards a more fulfilling career.